Ky23r/KMeans/README.md

 ***Project Overview***

-This project provides a visual demontration of the KMeans clustering algorithm using Pygame.
+This project provides a visual demonstration of the KMeans clustering algorithm using Pygame.
 It allows users to interactively explore how the KMeans algorithm works by enabling them to add data points, adjust the number of clusters, and visualize the clustering process and results in real-time.

 ***Key Features***